 The Group receives significant amounts of supplier incentives, discounts, and bonuses.
-These agreements largely comprise of volume-based bonuses based on percentage levels agreed for the calendar year, but also include arrangements with a greater degree of judgement such as markdown compensations, margin protection and advertising and marketing support.
+These incentives largely comprise volume-based bonuses based on percentage levels agreed as well as other arrangements requiring greater degree of judgement such as markdown compensations, margin protection and advertising and marketing support.

-We consider this to be a key audit matter because judgment is required in determining the period over which the reduction in cost of sales should be recognised, requiring both a detailed understanding of the contractual arrangements themselves as well as complete and accurate source data that is subject to bulky manual calculations.
+We consider this to be a key audit matter because determination of the period over which the reduction in cost of sales should be recognized is judgmental and requires thorough understanding of the contractual arrangements and complete and accurate source data.

-The Group's principal accounting policy on supplier bonuses is in Note 3 on page 23.
+The Group's principal accounting policy on supplier bonuses is disclosed in Note 3 on page 22.